-Knee clicking is a common symptom and does not always indicate cause for concern.
+Knee clicking, or crepitus, is a common occurrence.
+Although it sounds abnormal, it does not always indicate cause for concern.
 A complex interworking of ligaments, tendons and muscles support your knee joint.
 These must support your body weight during normal activities and added force when you exercise, particularly for high-impact activities like running.

-When the membranes and cartilage that support your knee begin to wear down, you may experience a clicking, crunching or grinding sound in the knee when you squat as parts of the bones are rub against each other.
+When the membranes and cartilage that support your knee begin to wear down, you may experience a clicking, crunching or grinding sound in the knee when you squat as parts of the bones rub against each other.
 While you may not initially experience pain with osteoarthritis, you may find the clicking is accompanied by joint stiffness.
-This condition tends to develop slowly, and may affect one knee or both.
+This condition tends to develop slowly and may affect one knee or both.

 Cartilage called the meniscus protects and cushions the knee joint.
 Meniscal tears are a common athletic injury that occurs when your knee twists while you bear weight.
 This injury is often characterized by a clicking or popping sound.

 Soft tissue surrounding your knee joint is called synovium.
-Folds in the synovium, called plicae, can develop and cause clicking in your knee, particularly as you bend it.
-These plicae may not cause problems other than clicking, however in some cases they become inflamed and painful.
+Folds in the synovium, called plicae, can develop and cause clicking in your knee, particularly when you're squatting.